coopiteasy/vertical-cooperative/easy_my_coop_initial_import/readme/DESCRIPTION.rst

-This project aim to facilitate the migration from other ERP to Odoo with EMC application:
+This project aim to facilitate the importation from other ERP to Odoo with EMC application:

  - Add new field to SubscriptionRequest to save the migrated cooperator number.
  - Add a wizard to validate all the SubscriptionRequests in background.